Anant-mishra1729/Anant-mishra1729/README.md

 - 🔭 I’m working on **Portfolio website using React JS**

-- 🌱 I am focused towards Machine Learning 🧠 and Data Science stuff along with some experience in 🕸️ Web Developement.
+- 🌱 I am focused towards Machine Learning 🧠 and Data Science stuff along with 🕸️ Web Developement.

 - ❤️ Talking about hobbies, I love stargazing 🌌 and am obssesed with Distrohopping 🐧